 From the content of the list, we can infer that she is a mother, housekeeper, cook, hostess, gardener, nurse, and slave as well, working in fields to harvest cotton and sugarcane, suggesting that the setting of the poem is in the United States of America, or in British North America (likely the United States, considering the author’s heritage).
 Immediately, the reader is given the strong impression of a weary woman, aged beyond her physical years, and dealing with a difficult life and situation within the confines of her slave’s home and business.
 There is no strong sense of poetic convention to this verse; rather, its structure and simplicity is enough to propel its meaning forward and make a heavy impact.

 And cool my brow again.

-The second verse of ‘Woman Work’, and the rest of the poem afterward, follows a more typical structure: four verses of four lines each, rhyming in an ABCB pattern.
-The shortness of each line and verse stands in noticeable contrast to the lengthy and demanding list that constituted the first verse, and gives this verse a more calm atmosphere.
-The verse itself is heavily laden with natural imageries.
+The second verse of ‘Woman Work’, and the rest of the poem afterwards, follow a more typical structure: four verses of four lines each, rhyming in an ABCB pattern.
+The shortness of each line and verse stands in noticeable contrast to the lengthy and demanding list that constituted the first verse and gives this verse a calm atmosphere.
+The verse itself is heavily laden with natural imagery.
 It invokes images of sun, rain, and dewdrops (and so plants by association).
-The woman seems to be petitioning to the natural world, but she isn’t asking for anything more than for it to do what it is supposed to do — she wants the sun to shine, and the rain to fall.
-This stands in stark contrast to the theme of slavery indicated in the opening verse; rather than railing against what is unnatural, she is instead yearning for the world to deliver her phenomenon that are entirely natural.
+The woman seems to be petitioning the natural world, but she isn’t asking for anything more than for it to do what it is supposed to do — she wants the sun to shine, and the rain to fall.
+This stands in stark contrast to the theme of slavery indicated in the opening verse; rather than railing against what is unnatural, she is instead yearning for the world to deliver her phenomenon that is entirely natural.